Match of the Century (tennis): Path to the final

 With 58 competitors entered in the women's singles draw at the February edition of the Carlton Club, the event was played as a standard six-round single-elimination knockout bracket.
 Lenglen and Wills were intentionally placed on opposite sides of the draw to ensure the only match in which they could meet would be the final.
 Although they each needed to get through the five rounds to ensure that they meet, it was regarded as a foregone conclusion that they would both reach the final due to the gap in playing ability between them and the other players.

 Neither Lenglen, nor Wills lost a game in any of their first three singles matches and both lost just two games in their fourth match.
 Although the tournament had been scheduled from Monday to Sunday, no matches were played for three days from Tuesday through Thursday due to heavy rain.
 As Lenglen had a bye in the first round, Wills had an extra match to play against Julie Vlasto in the semifinals.
 When Vlasto took a 4–1 lead in the second set, she was heavily booed over the possibility of her interfering with a Lenglen–Wills final.
 Nonetheless, Wills recovered to win the next five games and the match, solidifying a match in the final against Lenglen.
 During this last set, however, Wills fell in the middle of a rally and suffered a cut on her right knee that was bleeding out.
-Wills retrieved treatment for the cut after the semifinal and dismissed it as unimportant.
+Wills received treatment for the cut after the semifinal and dismissed it as unimportant.
 She was largely successful in hiding the extent of the injury from the press at the time.